Carlos Carvalhal: Olympiacos

 On 5 December 2023, Carvalhal signed as coach of Olympiacos.
 He debuted nine days later in a 5–2 home win over FK TSC of Serbia in the Europa League group stage, ensuring passage to the UEFA Europa Conference League.
 In the January transfer window, sporting director Pedro Alves brought in six compatriots; the coach was removed from his position on 8 February 2024 after winning five and losing three of his eleven games, culminating in a 2–0 defeat to Panathinaikos in the Derby of the eternal enemies after the rivals had already eliminated them from the last 16 of the Greek Football Cup.

 Third spell at Braga

 Carvalhal returned to Braga on 12 August 2024, signing a two-year deal as replacement for Daniel Sousa who was dismissed one month after arriving.
+He finished fourth in his only season and, when he left in May 2025 by mutual agreement, he was the club manager with the most wins in history at 92 in 167 matches.

+Famalicão

+On 12 July 2026, Carvalhal was announced at Famalicão on a one-year contract; he replaced Hugo Oliveira, who left for Strasbourg after achieving a fifth place.

 Personal life

 Carvalhal attended university alongside fellow coach Rui Faria in Porto, and studied for his UEFA Pro Licence alongside José Mourinho.
 He also authored the book Soccer: Developing a Know-How (2014), in which he discussed his own coaching philosophy.

 Carvalhal has a five-year university degree awarded by the School of Sport Sciences of the University of Porto; the curricula included subjects such as psychology and philosophy.
 He was known for giving metaphorical and allegorical answers to questions in press conferences.

 In 1988, Carvalhal co-founded Braga-based sportswear company Lacatoni, the ca in the brand's name coming from his own name.
 In July 2020, he suffered light injuries in an attempted mugging when returning home to Braga after a match.